In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

 Getting to know Lumpini Park

-Outdoor enthusiasts will find it hard to tear themselves away from Bangkok’s Lumpini Park.
+Outdoor enthusiasts will struggle to tear themselves away from Bangkok’s Lumpini Park.

-Running trails, bike paths, picnic areas, chess tables, Tai Chi classes, fitness equipment, and rowboats for rent on the lakes are some things you will find if you visit.
+If you visit, you will find running trails, bike paths, picnic areas, chess tables, Tai Chi classes, fitness equipment, and rowboats for rent on the lakes.

 The tall trees and tranquil surroundings will offer a pleasant respite from crowded Bangkok.